StatistikStadtZuerich/sszvis/docs/style-guide/axes.md

 }
 ```

-## Long Ticks
+## Long Ticks (With Formatted Tick Labels)

 This x-axis displays the use of the tickLength property to create ticks which extend across the entire chart.
 This approach adds visual clutter to the chart, but it can be useful to facilitate chart reading.
+Note also that sszvis.format.percent has been used to format the x-axis tick labels.

 ```project
 {